czerkisi/baking-ingredients/README.md

 # Ingredient Implementation
-Uses implementation to mix, measure, and bake ingredients to create different recipes
+Utilizes implementation to mix, measure, and bake ingredients to create different recipes